Truckee Bicycle Accident Lawyer

 If you’d like to learn more about how you can stay safe while cycling on California roads, this short video produced by AAA has a lot of great safety tips for cyclists:How Can I Recover After a Bicycle Accident?

 Sustaining a catastrophic injury is often life-changing.
-The physical recovery from an injury is often a painful and challenging process, but many crash survivors suffer from severe mental health issues stemming from the accident.
+The physical recovery from an injury is often a painful and challenging process, but many crash survivors suffer from severe mental health issues from the accident.
 Recovering both physically and personally is also often very expensive.
-In many cases, injured cyclists are faced with a host of medical expenses, including hospital stays, ambulance rides, surgeries, medication, physical therapy, in-home care, and much more.
+In many cases, injured cyclists face a host of medical expenses, including hospital stays, ambulance rides, surgeries, medication, physical therapy, in-home care, and much more.
 Paying for these costs can seem even more difficult if your injury has left you unable to work.

-However, by contacting a Truckee bicycle accident attorney and pursuing a personal injury claim, injured cyclists can frequently claim compensation for all of these damages.
+However, by contacting a Truckee bicycle accident attorney and pursuing a personal injury claim, injured cyclists can frequently claim compensation for all these damages.
 While every case is different, some of the more common types of compensation available to injured cyclists include:

 - Damaged property repairs